fastdatascience/drug_named_entity_recognition/README.md

 Tutorial at https://fastdatascience.com/drug-named-entity-recognition-python-library/

-This is a lightweight Python library for finding drug names in a string, otherwise known as named entity recognition (NER) and named entity linking.
+This is a lightweight Python library for finding drug names in a string, otherwise known as [named entity recognition (NER)](https://fastdatascience.com/named-entity-recognition/) and named entity linking.

-Please note this library finds only high confidence drugs.
+Please note this library finds only high confidence drugs and doesn't support misspellings at present.

 It also only finds the English names of these drugs.
 Names in other languages are not supported.

 It also doesn't find short code names of drugs, such as abbreviations commonly used in medicine, such as "Ceph" for "Cephradin" - as these are highly ambiguous.

-# Interested in other kinds of named entity recognition (NER)?
-Finances, company names, countries, locations, proteins, genes, molecules?
+# Interested in other kinds of named entity recognition (NER)? 💸Finances, 🎩company names, 🌎countries, 🗺️locations, proteins, 🧬genes, 🧪molecules?

 If your NER problem is common across industries and likely to have been seen before, there may be an off-the-shelf NER tool for your purposes, such as our [Country Named Entity Recognition](http://fastdatascience.com//country-named-entity-recognition/) Python library.
 Dictionary-based named entity recognition is not always the solution, as sometimes the total set of entities is an open set and can't be listed (e.g. personal names), so sometimes a bespoke trained NER model is the answer.
 For tasks like finding email addresses or phone numbers, regular expressions (simple rules) are sufficient for the job.